beast-dev/doc/tutorials/travel_history/travel_history.md

 {% include image.html file="travel_origin_location.png" width="75%" prefix=root_url %}

 The result of this inference is shown in the figure above; the branch color reflects the modal state estimate at the child node.
-Using the location of travel origin results in a reconstruction that better matches the one including travel history in terms of inferring an ancestry in Hubei, but misses transitions along four tip branches and differs from the reconstruction including travel history for the upper two Italian genomes.
+Using the location of travel origin results in a reconstruction misses transitions along four tip branches and differs from the reconstruction including travel history for the upper two Italian genomes.
 Specifically it implies a transition from Hubei for the Italian patient that does not have travel history.